stories-with-dice/delta-green-open-mythos/README.md

 - Moon Beast by Brad Hicks
 - Night-gaunt by Brad Hicks
 - Haunter in the Dark by Brad Hicks
+- Rat Thing by Lola Valola
+- Resurrected Abomination by Tayna Rezunenko
 - Shoggoth by Brad Hicks
 - Shub-Niggurath by Brad Hicks
 - Spider From Leng by Brad Hicks